 The longstanding visitation policy remains in effect.
-But, due to COVID-19 some modifications have been made.
-Below are some of the changes being implemented.
-For more complete guidelines related to visiting during COVID-19, please click here:
+But due to staffing, some modifications have been made.

 - You can schedule a visiting appointment by calling the facility during visiting hours, and at least 24 hours in advance (at some but not all facilities - please check out the individual facility page on our site).
 Visits can also be scheduled using the online scheduling option.